fewagner/cait/docs/source/installing.rst

 Installation
 ************

-There are various ways for the installation of cait, which are outlined in the following.
-Usually we provide a stable release, typically hosted on the GitLab/GitHub master branch and a development version.
-The development version might still be unstable and undocumented in some new features, does however include all cutting-edge and current implementations.
+There are various ways for the installation of ``cait``, which are outlined in the following.
+We provide stable releases on PyPI, whose source is hosted on the GitLab/GitHub master branch, as well as a development version.
+In the development version, some new features might still be unstable.
+It does, however, include all cutting-edge and current implementations.
-Our recommendation is therefore to **use the development branch**, combined with active bug-reporting in the GitLab/Hub issue tracker.
-Due to the still very small user and developer community, the stable release is also to be understood as a beta version.
+Our recommendation is to use the latest version from PyPI, but we highly appreciate curious users of the development version, who report bugs via the Gitlab/Github issue tracker.

 .. note::
   **Important Note for JupyterHub on computing clusters**

-  In the past, many users experienced issues with our interactive plotting tools which are based on plotly and ipywidgets.
-These problems were due to version mismatches between the plotly/ipywidgets packages and their corresponding JupyterLab extensions (which are automatically installed alongside the packages).
+  In the past, many users experienced issues with our interactive plotting tools which are based on ``plotly`` and ``ipywidgets``.
+These problems were due to version mismatches between the ``plotly``/``ipywidgets`` packages and their corresponding JupyterLab extensions (which are automatically installed alongside the packages).

   To not run into such issues in the first place, we recommend one of the following approaches:

+  * Whenever possible, you should **run the cait JupyterHub container** on your computing cluster directly, as it works out of the box.
-  * Install cait in the base environment of your computing cluster's JupyterLab.
+  * If you cannot/don't want (for whatever reason) to use the container, you can install ``cait`` in the base environment of your computing cluster's JupyterLab.
+This is more likely to work right away, but we don't recommend to do so.
-  * Install it in a virtual environment (because you want or have to) is also possible but you will have to make sure that the same plotly/ipywidgets versions (which are installed as dependencies of cait) are also present in the base environment.
-A good practice to ensure this is to always pip-upgrade plotly/ipywidgets to the latest version in both environments.
-Note that you will potentially have to match these versions every time you upgrade cait.
+  * To keep things tidy, you should install it in a virtual environment (see below), but you will have to make sure that the same ``plotly``/``ipywidgets`` versions (which are installed as dependencies of ``cait``) are also present in the base environment (because that's where your JupyterHub is running from).
+A good practice to ensure this is to always pip-upgrade ``plotly``/``ipywidgets`` to the latest version in both environments.
+Note that you will potentially have to match these versions every time you upgrade ``cait``.

   Lastly, remember to **restart JupyterHub completely** (not just the kernel) for the changes to take effect.